daosgava/github-issues-search/README.md

 ## Set up you secrets folder

-For this exercise the token needs to be included in src/components/shared/secrets/token.json.</br>
+For this exercise the token needs to be included in src/components/shared/secrets as a JSON file</br>

+- Path: src/components/shared/secrets/token.json

-Example:
+JSON file Example:
 ```
   {
     "github": "__YOUR_TOKEN"